 Research and career focus: Dr Melissa Salmon - future developments in natural products

-In our next film to focus on research careers, Dr Melissa Salmon discusses how biochemistry will play a key role in scientific developments in useful natural products (e.g. pharmaceuticals, foodstuffs) over the next 20-50 years.
+In our next film to focus on research careers, Dr Melissa Salmon discusses how biochemistry will play a key role in scientific developments in useful natural products (e.g. pharmaceuticals, foodstuffs) and synthetic biology over the next 20-50 years.

-Dr Salmon works as a Postdoctoral Senior Research Associate in the School of Biological Sciences at UEA.
-More details about current research undertaken in this department can be found on UEA’s web site.
+Dr Salmon works as a Postdoctoral Senior Researcher in the Earlham Institute on the Norwich Research Park.
+More details about current research undertaken in this institute can be found on this web site.

 Did this account of Dr Melissa Salmon’s career so far give you any ideas for your own future?
 Add your thoughts to the comments.